JonasDeM/JonasDeM.github.io/KanjiGame/README.md

 # KanjiPrototype
 **What:**
-A first protoype of a game that aims to teach people how to write Kanji in a more relaxing manner.
+A first prototype of a game that aims to teach people how to write Kanji in a more relaxing manner.
 It's for mobile.

 **How:**
 Made in Unity.
 Scripts and Stand-alone tools in C#.